ufora/ufora/doc/source/tutorials/intro.rst

 or (b) an exception [#integer_arithmetic]_.

 Constraint checking happens in two places.
 Some of the constraints are enforced at parse-time.
-As soon as you enter a ``with cluster.remotely`` block, pyfora tries to determine all the code your invocation can touch.
+As soon as you enter a ``with executor.remotely`` block, pyfora tries to determine all the code your invocation can touch.
 If any of that code contains syntatic elements that pyfora knows are invalid (such as ``print()`` statements), it will generate an exception.